Special Educational Needs

 - Outside agency specialists which include; Speech and Language Therapist, Educational Psychologist, Counsellor, Youth Workers and Community Workers.

-The SEND Department is headed up by a full-time SENCo, a Deputy SENCo and supported by two full time SEND Teachers, Teaching Assistants, an Inclusion Manager and five Learning Mentors.
+The SEND Department is headed up by a full-time SENCo, a Deputy SENCo and supported by one full time SEND Teacher, Teaching Assistants, an Inclusion Manager and three Learning Mentors.

 Students are assessed at the end of Year 9 to see if they meet the strict criteria for access arrangements.
 Applications are then made to the Examining Boards and students are informed by letter if their applications are successful.